OPCFoundation/UA-.NETStandard/SampleApplications/Workshop/Reference/README.md

 ## Start the server
 1. Open a command prompt.
-2. Now navigate to the folder **SampleApplications/Workshop/Reference/ConsoleReferenceServer**.
+2. Navigate to the folder **SampleApplications/Workshop/Reference/ConsoleReferenceServer**.
 3. To run the server sample type `dotnet run --project ConsoleReferenceServer.csproj`.
 The server is now running and waiting for the connection of the UACTT.

 ## UACTT test certificates
-The reference server always rejects new client certificates and requires a few UACTT certificates in approbriate folders.
-The console server certificates are stored in **%LocalApplicationData%/OPC Foundation/CertificateStores** while the Windows .Net 4.6 server stores the certificates in **%CommonApplicationData%\OPC Foundation\CertificateStores**. **%CommonApplicationData%** maps to the path set by the environment variable **ProgramData** on Windows. **%LocalApplicationData%** maps to a hidden location in the user home folder and depends on the target platform.
+The reference server always rejects new client certificates and requires that the UACTT certificates are in appropriate folders.
+- The console server certificates are stored in **%LocalApplicationData%/OPC Foundation/CertificateStores**.
+- The Windows .Net 4.6 server stores the certificates in **%CommonApplicationData%\OPC Foundation\CertificateStores**.
+    - **%CommonApplicationData%** maps to the path set by the environment variable **ProgramData** on Windows.
+    - **%LocalApplicationData%** maps to a hidden location in the user home folder and depends on the target platform.

 ### Certificate stores
 Under **CertificateStores**, the following stores contain certificates under **certs**, CRLs under **crl** or private keys under **private**.